 Proximity to nearby airports, especially LAX, has affected development on the Project Site.
 A portion of the Project Site is located within the Planning Boundary/AIA for LAX as designated in the Los Angeles County ALUP, which places conditions on the nature and type of development that can occur.
-The Aircraft Noise Mitigation Program (ANMP), which arises from federal and state regulations, established two strategies to manage the impacts of aircraft noise, including (1) sound insulation of structures and (2) property acquisition followed by the conversion of an incompatible land use to compatible land uses.
+The Aircraft Noise Mitigation Program (ANMP), which arises from federal and state regulations, established two strategies to manage the impacts of aircraft noise, including (1) sound insulation of structures, and (2) property acquisition followed by the conversion of an incompatible land use to compatible land uses.
 In the 1990s, pursuant to the ANMP and the Federal Aviation Regulation (FAR) Part 150, the Los Angeles World Airports (LAWA) implemented a comprehensive program to provide residential sound proofing to homes impacted by an average noise level of 65 dB or more and also relocated hundreds of residential homes east of LAX.
-LAX has also adopted a Federal Aviation Administration (FAA)-approved Noise Control/Land Use Compatibility Program, which makes certain residential areas in the City of Inglewood and other surrounding jurisdictions near LAX eligible for FAA funding for sound mitigation, either through the addition of insulation or property acquisition.
+LAX has also adopted a Federal Aviation Administration (FAA)-approved Noise Control/Land Use Compatibility Program, which makes certain residential areas in the City of Inglewood and other surrounding jurisdictions near LAX eligible for FAA funding.

-Beginning in the mid-1980s, the FAA has issued noise grants to the City of Inglewood as part of the LAX Noise Control/Land Use Compatibility Program, with the objective of recycling incompatible land uses to land uses that are compatible with the noise levels of airport operations.
+On August 29, 1995, the FAA issued noise grants to the City of Inglewood as part of the LAX Noise Control/Land Use Compatibility Program, with the objective of disposing and recycling incompatible land uses to land uses which are compatible with the noise levels of airport operations.
 Under that program, the FAA and the City of Inglewood approved the acquisition of a number of parcels on the Project Site.
-In compliance with FAA grant agreements, the City is obligated to dispose of the land at fair market value, and ensure that the land is used for purposes that are compatible with specified airport noise levels of operation of the airport.
-This consequently restricts the uses to which these properties can be put and limits the type of development that can take place on them.
-The FAA has expressly stated that residential development of these noise-impacted properties is "inherently inconsistent with the intent of the City's land acquisition/noise mitigation program, approved and funded by the FAA," and that residential use of the properties "may be inconsistent with Grant Assurance #21, Compatible Land Use; and Grant Assurance 31, Disposal of Land."
+In compliance with FAA grant agreements, the City must dispose of the land purchased under the grant at the earliest practicable time for fair market value, and use its best efforts to dispose of such land subject to the retention or reservation of any interest or right therein necessary to ensure that such land is used only for purposes which are compatible with the noise levels of operation of the airport.